thisMatter.comMoneyInsurance

 Insurance

-Insurance is the pooling of money by a company from a group of people or organizations, to pay for the fortuitous losses that any of them may suffer.
-The money that the people pay to the insurance company is called the premium, and for this premium, the company promises to indemnify any of its customers for covered losses.
+Insurance provides financial compensation for people or organizations, the insured, who have suffered financial losses due to calamities.
+Insurance is provided by the pooling of money by a company from a group of people or organizations, to pay for the fortuitous losses that any of them may suffer.
+The money people pay to the insurance company is called the premium, and for this premium, the company promises to indemnify any of its customers for covered losses or to pay a specific amount for an insured event, such as the payment of a life insurance policy to the beneficiaries for the death of the insured.
 The company may also provide risk management services.

 Another way to look at it is that insurance involves the pooling of losses among its customers.
 In return for losing a little money in the form of a premium, the customers are indemnified against a large loss.
 Thus, the average loss among a group of people is substituted for actual losses.